BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [x] opponent can do something against user
 - [x] moves effect mockmon stats rather than directly the outcome
 - [x] damage ranges [0.85-1.0]
-- [ ] fix damage ranges so test won't fail?
+- [ ] fix damage ranges so we aligned with smogon calculator
 - [ ] moves that block/protect against other moves
 - [ ] moves that are dependent on status/condition
 - [ ] unique moves (mimic, metronome, mirror move, counter)